tozny/terraform-provider-tozny/docs/resources/tozny_realm.md

 }

 # A resource for provisioning a TozID Realm
-# using local filebased credentials for a Tozny Client with permissions to manage Realms.
+# using local file based credentials for a Tozny Client with permissions to manage Realms.
 resource "tozny_realm" "my_organizations_realm" {
   # Block on and use client credentials generated from the provisioned account
   depends_on = [